StanfordVL/taskonomy/taskbank/README.md

 These models are based on specific networks of the [Taskonomy](http://taskonomy.vision/) project.
-For more extensive discussion about Taskonomy and transfer learning please see the [CVPR 2018 paper](http://taskonomy.vision/).
+For more extensive discussions about Taskonomy and transfer learning, please see the [CVPR 2018 paper](http://taskonomy.vision/).
 This repository solely focuses on provding an easy to use unified bank for the pretrained vision tasks.
 21 single image input tasks and 4 quadratic (2 input image) tasks are included.
 Single input tasks:

 ```